-In December 2012, we announced a plan to reduce our workforce by approximately 15-20 employees.
 In March 2013, in an effort to continue to cut ongoing operating expenses, the Company committed to a plan to reduce its workforce from 19 employees to 12 employees.
 During the first quarter of 2013, we incurred restructuring charges of \$2.5 million, of which \$1.6 million resulted in cash expenditures paid and expensed during the quarter.
 The remaining \$0.9 million was substantially paid during the second quarter of 2013.
 There were no similar costs in the comparable 2014 quarter as we have outsourced substantially all of our executive and administrative functions and, since January 1, 2014, we have only one employee.